XingWei19/aps-python-ml-workshop-2022/README.md

 ### Session I:
 Introduction of Python and Machine Learning in Phytopathology, prepared and presented by [Dr. Muhammad Mohsin Raza](https://www.linkedin.com/in/muhammad-mohsin-raza/).
 The Colab notebook for the first session is available at [01-intro-python-machine-learning-raza.ipynb](https://github.com/XingWei19/aps-python-ml-workshop-2022/blob/main/01-intro-python-machine-learning-raza.ipynb).
 This session covers the introduction to Python and Google Colab.
 In addition, this session demonstrated exploratory data analysis and machine learning modeling using a published phytopathological study as an example.
 ### Session II:
 Hyperspectral Band Selection for Plant Disease Signatures, prepared and presented by [Dr. Xing Wei](https://www.linkedin.com/in/xingwei19).
 The Colab notebook for the third session is available at [02-plant-disease-hyper-signatures-wei.ipynb](https://github.com/XingWei19/aps-python-ml-workshop-2022/blob/main/02-plant-disease-hyper-signatures-wei.ipynb).
-This session includes the analysis of hyperspectral band selection as plant disease signatures using machine learning.
+This session introduces hyperspectral band selection as plant disease signatures using machine learning.

 ## Learning Objectives
 1. This workshop will provide an overview of Python for data science applications